Brandypants/brandurheinason_privacy/privacy_policy_and_terms_of_service_freshpaws.md

 ---

-### Cancellations and Refunds
+## Cancellations and Refunds
 You may cancel bookings via the app.
 Refund eligibility depends on timing and service type.
 Contact **brandurdeveloper@gmail.com** with questions or disputes.
 Refunds are assessed on a case-by-case basis.

 ---

-### Account Termination
+## Account Termination
 We reserve the right to suspend or terminate your account if we suspect violations of these Terms, misuse of the platform, or unlawful behavior.

 ---

-### Limitation of Liability
+## Limitation of Liability
-FreshPaws is not responsible for any harm, loss, or dispute that occurs between users.
-We provide a platform for connecting pet owners and sitters but do not directly supervise, employ, insure, or vet individual arrangements beyond basic profile information.
+FreshPaws is not responsible for any injury, illness, loss, or damage to pets, people, or property that may arise from arrangements made between users.

+FreshPaws provides a platform for connecting pet owners and sitters but does not directly supervise, employ, insure, or vet individual arrangements beyond basic profile information.

+FreshPaws does not provide insurance of any kind.
+Users are solely responsible for ensuring that they have adequate personal, pet, or liability insurance before using the service.

 Use of this service is at your own risk.

 ---

-### Governing Law
+## Governing Law
 These Terms are governed by and construed in accordance with the laws of Denmark (or your local jurisdiction if required).

 ---

-### Contact Us
+## Contact Us
 For any legal questions or support:
 **Email**: brandurdeveloper@gmail.com

 ---

-### Copyright & Legal Disclaimer
+## Copyright & Legal Disclaimer
 © 2025 FreshPaws.
 All rights reserved.

-FreshPaws is a platform that connects pet owners with local pet sitters and pet lovers.
+FreshPaws is a marketplace platform that connects pet owners with local pet sitters and pet lovers.
 We do not directly employ or insure users.
-Users are responsible for their own conduct and arrangements.
+Users are responsible for their own conduct, arrangements, and outcomes.

 Use of this service is at your own risk.